o-yuksel/o-yuksel.github.io/_projects/4_project.md

 <div class="">
 </div>

 As traits evolve, trait correlations adjust accordingly.
 We can observe that the blue population has formed a memory, which is the correlation between its two traits.
 In turn, the upper plane, which represents nearby mutants, rotates and constricts in the middle, reflecting the nonlinear nature of these correlations.
-There is a similarity with these results and the [developmental bias](https://pubmed.ncbi.nlm.nih.gov/30049818/#&gid=article-figures&pid=figure-2-uid-1)
+Here, this mechanistic model demosnstrates the influence of natural selection in shaping [developmental bias](https://pubmed.ncbi.nlm.nih.gov/30049818/#&gid=article-figures&pid=figure-2-uid-1), and conversely, the influence of developmental bias in shaping subsequent opportunities for adaptation (Uller et al., 2018).

 ### Next steps

 In my preliminary attempt to merge Darwinian dynamics with non-linear developmental memory, I focused on a two-trait game and added a third trait as their correlation for simplicity.
 Although this combination successfully captured both frequency-dependent and developmental dynamics, it was limited to two genetic traits, falling short of encompassing the 42 traits that make up the images of Charles Darwin and Donald Hebb.
 Consequently, we do not observe modular strategy shifts or the utilization of novel trait combinations.
 To capture such phenomena, we need frequency-dependent models that account for a broader range of traits, enabling the emergence of novel combinations, correlations, and the apparent strategies observed empirically.

-References
+### References

 Watson, R.A. and Szathmáry, E. (2016) ‘How can evolution learn?’, Trends in Ecology &amp; Evolution, 31(2), pp. 147–157. doi:10.1016/j.tree.2015.11.009.

+Uller, T. et al. (2018) ‘Developmental Bias and Evolution: A Regulatory Network Perspective’, Genetics, 209(4), pp. 949–966.
+Available at: https://doi.org/10.1534/genetics.118.300995.

 Bukkuri, A. and Brown, J.S.
 (2021) ‘Evolutionary game theory: Darwinian dynamics and the g function approach’, Games, 12(4).
 Available at: https://doi.org/10.3390/g12040072.

 Vincent, T.L. and Brown, J.S.
 (2005) Evolutionary Game Theory, Natural Selection, and Darwinian Dynamics.
 Cambridge: Cambridge University Press.
 Available at: https://doi.org/10.1017/CBO9780511542633.

 Watson, R.A. et al. (2014) ‘The Evolution Of Phenotypic Correlations And “Developmental Memory”’, Evolution, 68(4), pp. 1124–1138.
 Available at: https://doi.org/10.1111/evo.12337.